mesaquen/mesaquen/README.md

 Hi, I'm Mesaque.
 I'm a software developer for quite a while now.

+I'm a Linux user (professional usage and at home) and open source lover.

 Over the years I had the chance to developed in
 - Java
 - PHP